 The second pumpkin I made was from a gray sweater dress.
 I think I owned that dress for at least 10 years.
 It was one of those dresses that I could dress up to wear at work or dress down for the weekends and it was like wearing a big warm hug.
 But it was time for retirement, and I thought the sweater fabric would be a nice mix-up along with the chambray.

-My dear neighbor posted on Facebook about how she had all of these little pumpkins growing in her backyard.
+One of my neighbors had these adorable pumpkins growing in her yard.
 I may or may not have bribed her to swap some Lego’s for those cute pumpkins!

 I love how everything looks on the kitchen window.
 I can smile and pretend it’s fall when it’s still 90 degrees outside!